sm2302-aug23/grp-matlab-superfectagoras/README.md

 - Start and end of curves
 - Sharp turns
 - Back-and-forths
+The start point of each curve plot of letters looks a bit sharp while the end points are more curvy that it would go beyond the point.

+To make the letter point sharper and less curved for sharp turns, we add additional points.
+Depending on each additional point we plot, it will creates a loop effect.
+The more closely two points are spaced(1 for the initial point and 1 for the additional point), the sharper the curves seem.

 ### 1.3: Applying the observations
 We standardized the dimensions of lowercase letters to 2by2 and uppercase